 The Chicago School's online certificate program in Child and Adolescent Psychology is geared toward professionals in a variety of roles in youth and family service settings who want to enhance their skills and gain the practical experience necessary to work with children and adolescents.

-Students in the Childhood and Adolescent certificate program learn approaches to helping young people who are struggling with mental health issues and other challenges, such as peer pressure, body image, drugs or alcohol, relationships, sexuality, or difficult life changes like parental divorce or death.
+Students in the Child and Adolescent Psychology Certificate program learn approaches to helping young people who are struggling with mental health issues and other challenges, such as peer pressure, body image, drugs or alcohol, relationships, sexuality, or difficult life changes like parental divorce or death.
 They learn to help children, adolescents, and their families resolve conflict, and deal with a wide-range of issues.